-I am Professor in Computer Science and Statistics in Queen Mary, University of London.
+I am a (full) Professor in Computer Science and Statistics at Queen Mary, University of London.
 My research interests cover Bayesian modeling and risk quantification in diverse areas.
 My experience in applying Bayesian methods to real problems has convinced me that intelligent risk assessment and decision analysis requires knowledge and data.
 Not just "Big Data".
-I am also a joint founder and of Agena Ltd, who develop and distribute AgenaRisk, a software product for modeling risk and uncertainty.
-At Queen Mary I teach decision and risk analysis and software engineering.
+I am also a joint founder of Agena Ltd. We develop and distribute AgenaRisk, a software product for modeling risk and uncertainty.
+At Queen Mary I teach decision and risk analysis.
 I am also a fellow of the Alan Turing Institute.

 I was invited to the Fields Institute for Research in Mathematical Sciences, University of Toronto, Canada in 2010.
 I was also a fellow at the Isaac Newton Institute for Mathematical Sciences, Cambridge University in 2016 on Probability and Statistics in Forensic Science.

 I am interested in intelligent risk assessment and decision analysis using knowledge and data.
 Typically this involves analysing and predicting the probabilities of unknown events using Bayesian statistical methods including causal, probabilistic models (Bayesian networks).
 In addition to working on theoretical and algorithmic foundations, this work covers a wide range of application domains such as medical analytics, legal reasoning, embedded software, operational risk in finance, systems and design reliability (including software), project risk,commercial risk, decision support, cost benefit analysis, AI and personalization, machine learning, legal argumentation, cyber security and football prediction.